vojtechgistr/vojtechgistr/README.md

 - Psychology
 - Weird Questions
 - Art & Music
-- Languages: English, Japanese
+- Languages: English, Japanese, Polish, Czech (native)

-_And many more things_
+_And much more_

 ### Where to find me:
 - Visit my website <a href="https://gistr.dev/">*gistr.dev*</a>!